sueszli/neice/README.md

 # variables:
 # - n_topics/n_components: number of topics to extract.
-#        - specifies the number of components (topics) to extract from the data
-#        - determines the dimensionality of the factorized representation
-#        - this is a crucial parameter that affects the quality of factorization and interpretability of results
 # - n_neighbours: maximum number of neighbors per cluword. (default=500)
 # - alpha_word: minimum cosine similarity score between single words to be considered neighbors in a cluword. (default=0.4)
-# - alpha_nmf: alpha parameter of NMF. (default=0.1) -> keep as is (too sensitive)
+# - alpha_nmf: alpha parameter of NMF. (default=0.1) -> keep as is (too sensitive, typically set to small values like 0.00005 to avoid over-regularization)
-#        - determines the regularization of the H matrix (encoding matrix)
-#        - higher values increase sparsity in the H matrix
-#        - typically set to small values like 0.00005 to avoid over-regularization
 # - l1_ratio_nmf: l1_ratio parameter of NMF. (default=0.5) -> keep as is
-#        - determines the mix between L1 and L2 regularization
-#       - ranges from 0 to 1
-#       - value of 1 means pure L1 regularization
-#       - value of 0 means pure L2 regularization
-#       - values between 0 and 1 give a mix of both
 # - $NEI: independent named entity promoting strategy (default=True) -> keep as is
 # - $NED: NE promoting strategy that gives maximum weight to singles words that are similar to NEs. (default=True) -> keep as is
 # - NEI_alpha: independent named entity promoting parameter. (default=1.3) -> keep as is